servus-social/servus/README.md

 **Also keep in mind that everything changes all the time without prior notice!** So using it for a production website is very risky.
 For now...

-### Beginners

 Does the above sound complicated to you?

-**You might want to stop here, bookmark this repo, and check back in a year.**

-Things are definitely going to improve.
+**You might want to stop here, bookmark this repo, and check back in a year.** Things are definitely going to improve.

-### Themes

-**Servus** uses Zola themes.
-First time you run **Servus** it will ask you whether you want to download the themes and while downloading them it will check which ones actually work (not all themes work yet).

 ## Try it out

-It's very simple to get up and running!

-### On Linux

  * `wget https://github.com/servuscms/servus/releases/latest/download/servus-linux.tar.gz`
  * `tar xzfv servus-linux.tar.gz`